danspielman/IJuliaTimeMachine.jl/README.md

 If you need to free up memory, type `TM.clear_past()` to clear all the saved state information.
 `TM.clear_past(cells)` clears the states in the iterator (or range) given by `cells`.

+`TM.running` keeps track of cells that are running.
+`TM.finished` of course keeps track of those that stopped.

 # Details

+* undefined problem solved with `global` in front of variable.

 * The state saving features work by using an IJulia `postexecute_hook`.